 When Berrymans Lace Mawer merged with Scotland’s HBM Sayers in May 2014, the combined entity rebranded as BLM and promptly broke through the £100 million revenue mark.
-But it has been a turbulent journey since then as government reforms affecting insurance work — a central practice area for BLM — and the collapse of long-standing client Thomas Cook have caused it to review its business model.
+But it has been a turbulent journey since then.
+Government reforms affecting insurance work — a central practice area for BLM — and the collapse of long-standing client Thomas Cook have caused it to review its business model.

-This has meant several rounds of redundancies as the firm pivots towards higher end work as part of its ambition to be “one of the leading global insurance and risk law specialists by 2020”.
+This has meant several rounds of redundancies as the firm pivots towards higher end work as part of its ambition to be one of the leading global insurance and risk law specialists.
 The transition has seen revenue dip slightly from £107.7 million to £106.7 million in the firm’s most recently disclosed financials.
-Several high profile partners have left the firm, while BLM recently entered into a refinancing arrangement with two banks.

 But there are some encouraging signs amid the upheaval.
-Profit per equity rose sharply — from £192,000 to £232,000 — while a two-year ‘tech and analytics’ partnership with the London School of Economics promises to help BLM develop new case prediction and risk assessment models.
+Profit per equity partner rose sharply — from £192,000 to £232,000 — while a two-year ‘tech and analytics’ partnership with the London School of Economics promises to help BLM develop new case prediction and risk assessment models.

 The work is what you’d expect from an insurance law firm with an impressive client roster.
 “Plenty of opportunities to work with your own clients which is excellent,” responds one trainee.
 Close ties to the major insurers see a hefty chunk of trainees complete a client secondment each year, with placements at the likes of Hiscox Insurance, risk brokers Griffiths & Armour and the Association of British Insurers.
 We’re told secondments are also available post-qualification.